hinzberg/JustNotNow/README.md

 #### 2025-10-02
 - Symbol in form now centered
 - Statusbar content is now white
+- Searchbox now at the bottom
+- Changed NavigationBar Buttons to Toolbar

 #### 2025-09-29
 - Added App Icon